ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 ~~~~~~~~~~
 {: #at-response title="Example Access Token response"}

-In this example, AS returns a 2.01 response containing a new Access
+In this example, the authorization server returns a 2.01 response containing a new Access
 Token.
 The information is transferred as a CBOR data structure as
 specified in {{I-D.ietf-ace-oauth-authz}}.
 The Max-Age option tells
 the receiving Client how long this token will be valid.